frictionlessdata/website/site/team/index.md

 # Team

-## Active Core Team Members
+## Core Team Members

-The development of Frictionless and its ecosystem is guided by an international team, some of whom have chosen to be featured below.
+The development of Frictionless and its ecosystem is guided by an international team.

 <TeamProfile
 	v-for="profile in team"
-	:key="profile.name"
-	:profile="profile" />

-## Core Team Emeritis

-Here we honor some no-longer-active core team members who have made valuable contributions in the past.

-<TeamProfile
-	v-for="profile in teamEmeriti"
 	:key="profile.name"
 	:profile="profile" />

 ## Tool Fund Partners